1895 Chicago Athletic Association football team: September 28: Chicago

 Chicago AA lost to the Chicago University Maroons, 0–8, in their first recognized game of the 1895 season.
 It was an overcast day with a light drizzle.
 Chicago AA's quarterback was injured in the game, although it was slight.
 Chicago AA was favored 3–2 over Chicago.
 Chicago would hold CAA scoreless, which would only happen again in the athletic associations blowout loss to Orange AC.
 Stone was credited with the best CAA performance of the day, along with right halfback Slater.
 The attendance figure is unknown, but there was reportedly a large crowd around Marshall field spectating the affair.

 October

-October 2: There was a report that star center Stevenson would play for Rush Medical for the remainder of their 1895 season, but this claim would never materialize.
+October 2: There was a report that star center Archibald Stevenson would play for Rush Medical for the remainder of their 1895 season, but this claim would never materialize.

 October 5: Rush Medical College

 Chicago AA defeated Rush Medical 30 to 0.
 It was reported that a great deal of fumbles killed any chance for Rush Medical to win the contest.
 Another report speculates that Chicago AA would have scored yet another touchdown, but were only given 3 downs instead of 4 by mistake.
 Slater had the best performance, and scored the most touchdowns in the game.
 Haddon, Hoagland, and Thompson also scored.
 The most points of the day were the result of fullback Brown and his five PATs (at the time called goals after touchdowns, and worth 2 points) for 10 points.

 October 8: Mr. Cornish sent a letter to Chicago's athletic department, requesting a 2nd game between them and Chicago AA.
 He cited the 1894 season, where Chicago AA successfully defeated the university team in late September, but agreed to a 2nd contest so Chicago could get a 2nd chance (which they would capitalize on with a 20 to 0 win over the athletic association in mid October).
 He asserts that this would be nothing but practice for the Maroons, and he is not challenging, but merely suggesting another game should be played if convenient.

 October 10: Chicago AA practiced with Rush Medical in preparation of their October 12 matchup with the Illinois Fighting Illini football team.
 During this practice, the AA players decide to practice several "feint" (trick) plays, most notably the "criss-cross" play, which isn't explained, but appears numerous times throughout the remainder of the season and greatly benefited CAA's offense.